Parrot feather – Myriophyllum aquaticum

-Myriophyllum aquaticum leaves are oblong, deeply cut and feathery looking.
-The leaf color is bright blue-green.
-Like most water milfoils, parrot feather leaves are arranged in whorls about the stem.
-Its leaves are in whorls of four to six.
-Stems can be five feet long.
-Stems trail along the ground or water surface, becoming erect and leafy at the ends.
+Parrot feather is not native to Florida.
+It’s easy to see why this emersed aquatic plant is called parrot feather.
+Its delicate, feathery bright-green leaves grow in profusion, in or out of the water.
+It is believed that parrot feather was introduced as an aquarium plant.
+It is now found in fresh waters throughout the state.
+Parrot feather leaves are oblong and deeply cut and have a filiform, feathery appearance.
+Leaf color is bright blue-green.
+Like most other watermilfoils, parrot feather leaves are arranged in whorls about the stem.
+Its leaves are in whorls of 4 to 6.
+Stems can be 5 feet long.
+They trail along the ground, becoming erect and leafy at the ends.